davidstoegmueller/bettervanilla/README.md

 Whether you’re spinning up a fresh community project or running a seasoned network, BetterVanilla delivers the _wow‑factor_ that keeps players logged in and admins chilled out.

-### Key Highlights

-- 🧭 **Smart Navigation** – Waypoints with an intuitive GUI, a subtle bossbar compass, and live action‑bar coordinates keep everyone headed in the right direction—no external maps required.
-- 🛋️ **Seamless QoL Tweaks** – Sit on any stair, track playtime & ping, auto‑skip rainy days, and bounce back from death with instant chests.
-Zero learning curve—just play.
-- ⚙️ **Admin Superpowers** – Maintenance mode, creeper‑damage toggles, AFK timers with optional protection, Nether & End access switches, and a live‑reload permission system.
-- 🔄 **Instant Recovery** – Death points & automatic death chests mean lost gear is just a quick stroll away.
-- 🌦️ **Weather?
-What Weather?** – Skip rain and storms by simply hopping into bed—no one likes soggy boots.
-- 🪑 **Immersive Extras** – Sittable stairs, action‑bar coordinates, and subtle HUD touches make your world feel alive.

-_(Scroll down for the complete feature & command list.)_

 ---

 ## Table of Contents